AudacySpace/quindar-gmat/CONTRIBUTING.md

 	sudo docker exec qsrc gmat-update.sh <your feature branch>

 Connect to the server at http://hostname or you can access the VNC server directly with a [VNC client](https://www.realvnc.com/download/viewer/) at hostname:5901 using password "vncpassword".

+## To Do

+* user access management integration with the quindar-proxy server
+* more example scenarios